 In 1998, Michael Shermer, the founding publisher of Skeptic magazine, and sociologist Frank Sulloway sought to answer this “Why?” question.
-Surveying 10,000 individuals from the United States, Shermer and Sulloway learned that nearly 30 percent said the beauty, design, and complexity of the universe justified belief in God, and nearly 20 percent said they were convinced of God’s existence because they experienced God in everyday life.
+Surveying 10,000 individuals from the United States, Shermer and Sulloway learned that nearly 30 percent said the beauty, design, and complexity of the universe justified belief in God, and nearly 20 percent said they were convinced of God’s existence because they experienced God in everyday lives.

 In many ways, this finding isn’t surprising—if Christianity is true.
 Both the Old and New Testaments teach that God has made himself known through creation.
 This revelation would be reflected in the beauty, design, and complexity of the natural realm.
-Scripture also teaches that the Holy Spirit draws nonbelievers to Christ and intervenes in the lives of believers.
+Scripture also teaches that the Holy Spirit draws nonbelievers to Christ and intervenes in the life of believers.

-In other words, according to this survey many people hold to belief in God for both rational and experiential reasons.
+In other words, according to this survey, many people hold to belief in God for both rational and experiential reasons.

 Still, a number of skeptics argue that belief in God is a biological phenomenon, exclusively.
 They maintain that people who believe in God delude themselves into thinking that they hold their belief for rational reasons.
 Skeptics argue that belief in God instead has to do more with our biology than anything else.

 In 2005, human geneticist Dean Hamer created quite a stir when he published The God Gene.
 In this book, he claims to have discovered an association between the VMAT2 gene and self-transcendence, a composite of three psychological attributes that presumably reflect an individual’s propensity toward spirituality.
 As a result of his research, Hamer dubbed VMAT2 “the God gene.”
 (The VMAT2 gene encodes a membrane-embedded protein that transports monoamines, such as serotonin and dopamine, from the cytosol of nerve cells into synaptic vesicles.)
-Hamer claims this discovery helps explain why spirituality is heritable and suggests there is a genetic and hence strictly biological basis for why some people believe in God and why others don’t.
+Hamer claims this discovery helps explain why spirituality is heritable and suggests there is a genetic, and, hence, strictly biological basis for why some people believe in God and why others don’t.
 In other words, our spirituality is biologically determined.

 Added to this claim is recent work by researchers from the University of North Carolina at Chapel Hill (UNC).1 These investigators claim that when men are administered oxytocin, they develop a heightened orientation toward spirituality and enhanced positive experiences during religious practices, such as meditation.
 (They define spirituality as the feeling of being connected to other living things and to a higher power.)
-These responses to oxytocin occurred for both believers and nonbelievers alike and most closely correlate to variants of two genes that encode proteins involved in the release of oxytocin from the hypothalamus and its transmission between neurons.
+These responses to oxytocin occurred for both believers and nonbelievers alike, and most closely correlate to variants of two genes that encode proteins involved in the release of oxytocin from the hypothalamus and its transmission between neurons.
 In other words, the subjects’ responses to oxytocin had more to do with their genetics than their beliefs about God’s existence.
-The researchers conclude that the growing evidence indicates that “humans—and perhaps some more than others—are biologically and cognitively predisposed to be receptive to spiritual experiences.”2
+The researchers conclude that the growing evidence indicates that “humans—and perhaps some more than others—are biologically predisposed to be receptive to spiritual experiences.”2

 Prior to this study, neuroscientists had indirect evidence that oxytocin release impacted spirituality.
 For example, researchers observed that people who had transformative religious experiences had elevated levels of oxytocin in their blood.
-But thanks to this latest study, a causal connection between oxytocin release and spiritual experience has been established.
+But, thanks to this latest study, a causal connection between oxytocin release and spiritual experience has been established.

 Oxytocin’s Physical Effects